Overview

 What’s the difference between Journeys, Paths charts, and Path Comparisons in Funnels?

 - Journeys is best for any type of complex or exploratory user discovery.
-You can visualize alternate paths, complex workflows, and measure completion rates all in one visualization.
+You can visualize alternate paths, complex workflows, and measure completion rates all in one chart.
 Heap will even assist you as you build your journey, surfacing surprising or untracked alternate paths.

 - Path Comparisons in funnels, on the other hand, are a great tool for quickly checking a simple hypothesis about a funnel.
 For example, you could check if users convert from View Product Page to Add to Cart more or less often if they click View Size Guide after they View Product Page.
-Journeys and Path Comparisons rely on the same data and logic, so they will produce the same results if you build out the exact same query in both.
+Journeys and Path Comparisons rely on the same data and logic, so they will produce the same results if you build out the exact same chart in both.